|

 as American universities and from this standpoint, only Grandes

-Ecoles compare to the US system.
+Ecoles compare to the US system (an there, tuition represents a few thousand $).

-- The grading system goes
+The grading system goes

 from 0 to 20 with 20 being perfect.
 The grading system is extremely